acm-projects/D.I.Y.A/README.md

   - Admin actions:
     - add a verified tag if they agree with the AI answer
     - add additional comments to the thread
-    - strike out the AI answer if wrong and provide the correct answer :contentReference[oaicite:8]{index=8}
+    - strike out the AI answer if wrong and provide the correct answer:contentReference[oaicite:8]{index=8}
 - **Analytics Page (side nav option)**
   - AI keyword analysis over posts:
     - most common types of questions
-    - topics that need to be revisited or explained :contentReference[oaicite:9]{index=9}
+    - topics that need to be revisited or explained:contentReference[oaicite:9]{index=9}
 - **Office-Hour Requests Page (side nav option)**
-  - Accept a request and set up online or in-person meeting (invite sent to student via UTD email)
+  - Accept a request and set up an online or in-person meeting (invite sent to student via UTD email)
-  - Deny a request and propose alternative dates/times :contentReference[oaicite:10]{index=10}
+  - Deny a request and propose alternative dates/times:contentReference[oaicite:10]{index=10}

 ## 🛠️ MVP Features (10-week, beginner friendly)
 - Group creation + invite-based joining (student + admin)